wadester/asciidoc_notes/README.md

    PDF documents, and other document types.
 EPUB and MAN PAGES are a plus (not a hard core requirement).

+5. Compatible with the parsers that GitHub uses to support the README.md files for repositories.

 Links:
 ------